-For the purpose of this application we will use a LoS of over 10 years in high secure and over 5 years in medium secure care as a cut-off to define 'long-stay' as our working definition based on previous literature, practical considerations and experience of service provision both within and outside the UK.
+Our definition of long-stay is based on previous literature, practical considerations and experience of service provision both within and outside the UK.
 For HSS, only Dell et al [20] have used the term 'long-stay' which they defined as LoS of over 8 years.
 However, their study used a discharge cohort while we will investigate current patient populations.
 In addition, a cut-off of 8 years would include nearly one third of the current HSS population which appears a too high percentage to capture what we believe should be the more extreme end of LoS.
 Our proposed cut-off of 10 years is just above the mean LoS + one standard deviation, capturing around 15% of the population.
 This is roughly in line with 'long-stay' populations in those countries which have developed specific long-stay units, which typically cater for about 10 - 20% of the total forensic population.
 For medium secure care a cut-off of 5 years is similarly likely to capture 15 - 20% of the total current population.